kreutix/usb-cold-storage/README.md

     ❯ diskutil eject /dev/disk2
     ```

+## Notes

+You can use tools Rufus on Windows, or Etcher on multiple platforms to write the ISO to a USB Stick.
+These tools will copy the ISO to the USB stick and make it bootable.

+## Known Problems

+- The ISO file might not be named usb-cold-storage.iso (Please just check the output folder).

 ## Usage

 1. **Boot from USB**: Insert the USB stick into your computer and boot from it.
 This usually involves pressing a key during startup (such as F12, Esc, or Del) to enter the boot menu and selecting the USB device.